 Swami Chaitania (29:25):

-Well, I don’t know exactly in the cannabis world, but uh, see the Rodolphe Institute to get back to, they had this thing called community supported agriculture CSA and some of the local farmers up here started to get involved and, and CSA.
-But CSA, you know, you have to use regenerative to be part of that.
-So actually there’s a group called the a The dragonfly earth medicine and it’s Josh and Kelly and I always forget the last names.
-Unfortunately they’ve created this thing called the damn pure regenerative certification and they’re actually having, we’re having this, uh, I a zoom meeting tonight to actually come up.
-What is the definition of regenerative farming for cannabis growers?
-Now you asked about the majority of cannabis people now are trying to get, they got dollar signs in their eyes and they’re growing indoors or they’re growing in greenhouses and they’re using clons or they’re using feminized seeds and they’re using all these fertilizers that come from industrial products and they are delivered more or less as salt.
-So they’re easily absorbed and they’re have a huge carbon footprint of just the lighting and the, and the water purification in the air conditioning and so on.
+Well, I don’t know exactly in the cannabis world, but the Rodale Institute had this thing called Community Supported Agriculture CSA and some of the local farmers up here started to get involved in CSA.
+But CSA, you have to use regenerative methods to be part of that.
+So actually there’s a group called The Dragonfly Earth Medicine and it’s Josh and Kelly and I always forget their last names unfortunately, and they’ve created this thing called the DEM Pure Regenerative Certification and we’re having this zoom meeting tonight to actually come up with what is the definition of regenerative farming for cannabis growers.
+Now you asked about the majority of cannabis people now are trying to get, they got dollar signs in their eyes and they’re growing indoors or they’re growing in greenhouses and they’re using clones or they’re using feminized seeds and they’re using all these fertilizers that come from industrial products and they are delivered more or less as salt.
+So, they’re easily absorbed, and they have a huge carbon footprint of just the lighting and the water purification and the air conditioning.
 And you know, all of these methods are kind of contrary to the most basic principles of agriculture.
-Now they feel that they’re feeding the masses and so on.
-But I feel, and I’ve been, you know, people have argued against this, but I feel that it’s inferior cannabis.
-It’s, it’s actually such a different product.
+Now they feel that they’re feeding the masses.
+But I feel, and people have argued against this, but I feel that it’s inferior cannabis.
+It’s actually such a different product.
 It’s not really cannabis.
-If you’ve got cannabis that’s grown with total regenerative methods in the full sun for the long season with no light deprivation and you know, pure in the ground, then you’re getting something that’s not only an expression of the place where it grows, but it is better.
+If you get cannabis that’s grown with total regenerative methods in the full sun for the long season with no light deprivation and pure in the ground, then you’re getting something that’s not only an expression of the place where it grows, but it is better.
 It’s better for your health, it’s better for your stone, it’s better for your high and it’s way, way, way better for the planet.
 And there is a small movement of regenerative farmers for cannabis who are actively meeting and actively spreading that message.
 And it’s one of the most important things that we feel that we’re doing to change the world of agriculture, to get to something that’s not destroying the earth, destroying the fertility of the earth, but restoring the fertility of the earth.
 That’s the whole point.
-And reducing the carbon emissions
+And reducing the carbon emissions.

 Nikki Lastreto (31:40):